 Simulations using post-LHC hadronic interaction models can predict the underground muon flux at CJPL-I. The total predicted flux is obtained by integrating the flux distribution $\phi_u(\theta,\varphi)$ over all solid angles.
 Fluxes within specific zenith angle ranges are calculated by integrating $\phi_u(\theta,\varphi)$ over those zenith intervals and all azimuthal angles.
-Major sources of systematic uncertainty include seasonal variations in muon flux and uncertainties in the detector’s position within the mountain.
-Model-related uncertainties are not included due to a lack of reliable estimates.
+Major sources of systematic uncertainty include CR model, seasonal variations in muon flux, and uncertainties in the detector’s position within the mountain.
+The uncertainties arising from hadronic interaction models are estimated by calculating the maximum variations of underground fluxes predicted by three hadronic models, while keeping the CR model fixed at the GSF model.
 Table~\ref{tab:uncertainty} summarizes the uncertainties affecting flux ratios between data and predictions; further details on systematics are discussed below.

 Seasonal changes in atmospheric temperature affect atmospheric density and, consequently, the total underground muon flux~\cite{Gaisser:2016uoy}.
 Local atmospheric temperatures around CJPL were obtained from the European Centre for Medium-Range Weather Forecasts~\cite{ERA52011}.
 Using the theoretical framework presented in Ref.~\cite{Grashorn:2009ey} and parameters from Ref.~\cite{MINOS:2009njg}, we calculated the conversion coefficient linking temperature fluctuations to muon flux variations at CJPL-I to be 0.95.
 We determined time-varying effective temperatures ($T_\mathrm{eff}$) by weighting temperatures across different atmospheric levels.
-By multiplying the conversion coefficient and $T_\mathrm{eff}$, we obtain the underground muon flux variations at different times.
-The standard deviation of $T_\mathrm{eff}$ was approximately 1.1~K across the data-taking period, resulting in an estimated flux uncertainty of 0.5\%.
+By multiplying the conversion coefficient and $T_\mathrm{eff}$, we obtain the underground muon flux variations over different time periods.
+The standard deviation of $T_\mathrm{eff}$ was approximately 1.1~K at different times, resulting in an estimated flux uncertainty of 0.5\%.
 Finally, we applied an uncertainty estimate that is independent of the zenith angle.